ViliLipo/jaffa-frontend-swalab2020/report.md

 ### My experience in implementing the Saga

 At first, I tried to implement the choreography based Saga, as it seems very straight forward and it does not have many artefacts at all.
 One issue emerged, which nudged me towards orchestration-based saga, and that was communicating the result of the saga to the client who did the initial `POST /api/content`.

-It was nearly impossible to reach the client that started the saga in the HTTP-controller from the machine queue event-listener, because in my architecture the part that listened to HTTP and the AMQP-queue were highly decoupled.
+It was nearly impossible to reach the client that started the saga in the HTTP-controller from the message queue event-listener, because in my architecture the part that listened to HTTP and the part that listened to the message-queue were highly decoupled, effectively running in different asynchronous _threads_.
 So to return the result of the saga, I needed orchestration in the controller responsible for reacting to the HTTP post request in the Content Manager-service.

+The old way of organizing the service can still be found in the `Moderation Manager` as there is no need for it to wait for replies.
+So it will just react to the messages addressed to it from the queue, without caring at all in what state the `Express.js` framework is.
+This was a problem to the `Content Manger` as it wants to hold on to a client's HTTP-connection so that it can report the result back to the client.

 With the orchestration-based saga the key difference for my application was that the message from the Moderation Manager is a direct reply to the moderation command and not just two loosely coupled events.
-This meant that I could wrap the event listener action in the interservice part of my Content manager to a `Promise` that allows the service to wait for the reply in the controller.
+So I wrote the `mqRPC`-function to implement the remote-procedure-call pattern with message-queues.
+In that I  wrapped the event listener action in it to a `Promise` that allows the service to wait for the reply in the controller.
 This is how the HTTP events and the AMQP-events could be coupled in a neat stateless fashion.

 Now the whole Saga could be finished before the reply is sent back to the client.
 This is very important for the